-Our Guide aims to layout a series of hints and tips if your dog falls firmly into the second category.
+Our Guide offers a series of hints and tips for you to try if your dog falls firmly into the second category.

-The first important thing to say is that there are three dynamics to consider: your dog, the food and the environment.
+Ultimately there are three dynamics to consider: your dog, the food and their environment.

 The kitchen is often the centre of the home.
 It's such a busy and noisy room it may not be the ideal place to offer your dog meals.
 A safe place where they can take time to eat might just be the answer.

 They work particularly well with wet and raw dog food.
-There are several designs available and a whole host of benefits for your dog and you.
+There are lots of designs available and a whole host of benefits for your dog and you.

 You might be interested in......